The First Shifting Grains

 "Why do you ask?"

-Temari was a little surprised the older shinobi was willing to entertain her brother's weirdness.
-She most certainly wouldn't have.
+Temari was a little surprised the older shinobi was willing to entertain her brother's rudely asked questions.

 "He mentioned you."
 Then puppeteer's eyebrows furrowed together and his eyes still held a faraway look.
 "Well, I think it was you.
 You're a captain aren't you?"